Technical Information

 .

-Combination class H modulator - power supply by Bob, K1KBW.
+Combination modulator - power supply by Bob, K1KBW.

 Modulators and Audio

 In theory, any type of high level modulator can be used with a class E RF amplifier to form a complete AM transmitter.
 The modulator can be transformer, series or shunt coupled.
 However, the best type of modulator to use is some type of series modulator.
 Such a modulator can use any technology - class A analog, high efficiency analog, or digital (Pulse Width), as long as the result is modulated DC applied to the RF amplifier.
-Two types of modulators are described here: A high efficiency analog modulator using class H and a Pulse Width modulator (the most efficient of the modulators)
+By far, the best modulator to use is a pulse width modulator.
+The power supply requirements are easy to meet, and the modulator offers outstanding audio performance and very high efficiency.

 Digital (pulse width) modulators are the most efficient (up to 95% efficiency is possible), and can be made smaller, and require smaller and simpler power supplies than comparable analog modulators.
 Pulse width modulators are designed to work into a particular load resistance - the load in this case being the class E RF amplifier.
 The class E amplifier must be operated within certain parameters to properly match the design impedance of the modulator.
 Digital modulators are designed with significant filtering, by the nature of how they work, and therefore can offer better control over the transmitted bandwidth than analog modulators.
 A properly designed and implemented pulse width modulator can produce broadcast quality audio, and the system is widely used in modern AM broadcast transmitters.